Beat Girl: Plot

-That night at Paul's business dinner, Jennifer tries to embarrass Nichole in front of the guests by bringing up the encounter with Greta, making sure to emphasise that Greta is a stripper.
+At Paul's business dinner, Jennifer tries to embarrass Nichole in front of the guests by bringing up the encounter with the stripper.
 After the guests leave, Paul questions Nichole, who says that she knew Greta in Paris and that they were in ballet together but Greta pursued a different way of life and Nichole lost track of her.
 Paul accepts her explanation, but Jennifer goes to the strip club to ask Greta directly.
-Greta at first claims she made a mistake and doesn't really know Nichole, but under pressure from her boyfriend, strip club manager Kenny King (Christopher Lee), she reveals that she and Nichole worked together as strippers and occasional prostitutes in Paris.
+Greta initially claims that she made a mistake and does not know Nichole, but under pressure from her boyfriend, strip club manager Kenny King, she reveals that she and Nichole worked together as strippers and occasional prostitutes in Paris.
 Jennifer, encouraged by Kenny, becomes enamoured with the idea of becoming a stripper herself.
-Jennifer is caught by Paul and Nichole coming home from the strip club at 3 am and an angry confrontation results.
-Jennifer taunts Nichole by telling her she has spoken with Greta and threatens that if Nichole doesn't stay out of her life, Jennifer will tell Paul about Nichole's background.
-Nichole visits the strip club to tell Kenny and Greta to stay away from her stepdaughter, but Kenny says that Jennifer will be welcome at the club any time and that if Nichole interferes he will tell Paul about her past.
+Jennifer is caught by Paul and Nichole coming home from the strip club at late at night and a confrontation ensues.
+Jennifer reveals that she spoke with Greta and threatens to tell Paul what she has learned if Nichole does not stay out of her life.
+At the strip club, Nicole tells Kenny and Greta to stay away from Jennifer.
+Kenny says that Jennifer will be welcome there any time and that if Nichole interferes, he will tell Paul about her past.

-Jennifer and her friends have a wild night including dancing at Chislehurst Caves, a dangerous car race, and a game of "chicken" on railway tracks where the last person to leave the rails before the train arrives (Jennifer) wins.
-Throughout the evening, Jennifer and Dave dare each other to increasingly dangerous behaviours as a way of flirting.
-Jennifer invites everyone to continue the party at her house, as her father is out of town and Nichole presumably won't interfere for fear Jennifer will reveal her past.
+That night, Jennifer and her friends dance at Chislehurst Caves, and participate in a car race and a game of chicken on railway tracks where the last person to leave the rails before the train arrives (Jennifer) wins.
+Jennifer invites everyone to continue the party at her house, as Paul is out of town and Nichole presumably will not interfere.
 Jennifer accepts a dare to "strip like a Frenchie" and begins a striptease to music, but when she gets down to her underwear Nichole bursts from her bedroom and stops her.
-Then Paul suddenly arrives home and breaks up the party, throwing all of the beatniks out of his house including Dave.
-Jennifer angrily tells her father about Nichole's activities in Paris.
-Nichole, crying, admits it is true and explains she only did it because she was broke and hungry.
+Then Paul arrives home and breaks up the party, throwing all of the beatniks out of his house.
+Jennifer angrily tells Paul about Nichole's activities in Paris.
+Nichole, crying, admits that it is true and explains that she only did it because she was broke and hungry.
 Paul and Nichole profess their love for each other and reconcile.